square/Valet/README.md

 VALSecureEnclaveValet *const mySecureEnclaveValet = [VALSecureEnclaveValet initWithIdentifier:@"Druidia" accessControl:VALAccessControlUserPresence];
 ```

 This instance can be used to store and retrieve data in the Secure Enclave (available on iOS 8.0 and later and Mac OS 10.11 and later).
 Each time data is retrieved from this Valet, the user will be prompted to confirm their presence via Touch ID or by entering their device passcode. *If no passcode is set on the device, this instance will be unable to access or store data.* Data is removed from the Secure Enclave when the user removes a passcode from the device.
-Storing data using VALSecureEnclaveValet is the most secure way to store data on either iOS or Mac OS.
+Storing data using SecureEnclaveValet is the most secure way to store data on either iOS or Mac OS.

 ```swift
 let mySecureEnclaveValet = SecureEnclaveSinglePromptValet.valet(with: Identifier(nonEmpty: "Druidia")!, accessControl: .userPresence)